am20dipi/square-care/README.md

 # SQUARE-CARE

-SQUARE-CARE is a stimulating application that allows users to create, interact, view and delete SQUARES in a minimalist environment.
+SQUARE-CARE is an application that allows users to create, interact, view and delete SQUARES in a minimalist environment.

 SQUARE-CARE utilizes a Ruby on Rails backend and a frontend built on JavaScript, React framework and Redux middleware.